 Historians of the pre-modern period, use published narrative sources for the bulk of their research.
 Chronicles or annals are historical works that tell history in a detailed and chronological fashion.
 Although by no means the only sources for pre-modern history, they are often the starting place for historical research.
 These Chronicles can be studied as material artifacts, cultural products, religious books, literary texts, political commentary, social criticism, or from many other angles.
 This guide will help you identify ways to locate both Chronicles and other informative sources that will support your research assignments for History 630 (Dr. Rachel Howes).

 Watch this video to learn how to navigate OneSearch to find materials available through the University Library.

 Click the title heading of any given result item to view the full record.
-In the full record, under "Get It" you'll find the item's location in the Library and its status (available, checked out, request options), and under "View It" the direct link to electronic text, if available.
+In the full record, under "Online Access" you'll find the direct link to electronic text, if available.
+Ebooks can have different number of user access.
+Check in the notes section to see how many users can read the book at any given time.
 The "Send To" menu offers tools for citing, emailing, or saving a record as a favorite.